Digital currency hardware wallets and the essence of money: The sophistry of dual-offline payments

 \item \emph{Electronic card payments at the point of sale (POS).} Electronic card payments provide a mechanism by which merchants can accept in-person payments from consumers in real-time.
-The consumer's bank (the \textit{issuer}) and the merchant's bank (the \textit{acquirer}) both participate in a \textit{payment network}.
-The issuer provides a card to the consumer, and the acquirer offers to connect a merchant's POS device to the payment network.
+The consumer's bank (the \textit{issuer}) and the merchant's bank (the card payment \textit{acquirer}) both participate in a \textit{payment network}.
+The issuer provides a card to the consumer, and the acquirer provides a POS device to connect the merchant to the payment network.
 The card serves as a form of identification: Its purpose is to specify a particular bank account and to identify its user as the beneficiary of that account.
 To protect against unauthorised copying of the identification credential, cards are usually designed with features that provide tamper-resistance.
-The client is not assumed to have an Internet connection, and the POS device provides a way for the card to authenticate itself to the payment network.
-If the authentication is successful, then the payment network effectively underwrites the transaction, implicitly providing credit to the issuer and prompting the acquirer to accept the transaction immediately.
+The client is not assumed to have a real-time connection to an acquiring bank or service provider, and with contemporary ISO 8583 payments~\cite{iso8583}, the POS device provides a way for the card to authenticate itself to the payment network.
+If the authentication is successful, then the payment not immediately settled, and an inter-bank credit is implicit when the acquirer accepts the transaction.
+When the transaction is accepted, the acquirer has a credit against the issuer, which owes the transaction amount to the acquirer.
+In the case of a debit card transaction, the issuing bank customer is debited immediately; in the case of a credit card transaction, the issuing bank customer gets a credit in exchange for incurring a debt against the issuing bank (credit card debt).
 The payment network informs the merchant that the transaction is approved, and the merchant can then accept the payment in real-time.
-Merchants pay interchange fees to support this mechanism.
+Merchants pay interchange fees to support this mechanism. \textit{(An example is a consumer buying a cup of tea by presenting a card to a merchant POS device.)}